ror-community/ror-site/content/registry/_index.md

 Anyone can suggest additions or updates to the registry via the [public request form](https://curation-request.ror.org).
 You do not need to be affiliated with an organization to suggest changes to the organization's record in ROR.

+After a registry request is submitted, the proposed change is reviewed by ROR's metadata curation lead and curation advisory board to ensure it is in scope and in line with ROR's metadata policies.

+Approved changes are assigned to a future release and the records go through a metadata preparation process and schema validation check before they are deployed on the ROR production site and made available in the ROR API and data dump.

+The curation process is openly available on [Github](https://github.com/ror-community/ror-updates#ror-updates).
+Anyone can follow along with the curation process by watching individual [issues](https://github.com/ror-community/ror-updates/issues) and following their progress on the [ROR Updates tracker](https://github.com/ror-community/ror-updates/projects/1).

 {{% callout icon="no-icon"%}}

 **Why did ROR develop this curation model?**